TS (THERMOSIPHON SYSTEM)

 This system is used to cool and lubricate double mechanical seals, typically in tandem or back-to-back configurations.
 It circulates barrier fluid between the seal chamber and an external reservoir, helping to dissipate heat, reduce friction, and prolong seal life in high-pressure or high-temperature applications.

-Q2: Where is the TS-Thermosiphon System commonly used?
+Q2: Where is the TS-Seal Cooling System commonly used?

-The TS System is ideal for use in pumps handling aggressive, hot, or abrasive media, especially in industries like:
+The TS Seal Cooling System is ideal for use in pumps handling aggressive, hot, or abrasive media, especially in industries like:

 It supports API Plan 52, 53A, and 54 seal piping arrangements.

-Q3: Does the TS-Thermal Circulation system System require an external power source?
+Q3: Does the TS-Thermal Circulation System require an external power source?

-Q4: What are the key components included in the TS-Thermosiphon System?
+Q4: What are the key components included in the TS-Thermal Circulation system?

 The natural convection cooling system typically includes: